McKeon & McGrann

 back: WASHINGTON DC

-mckeon_02 (enlarge) This bottle is the same as the one above, but it's green.
-It's a green 8.0" torpedo embossed:
+This bottle is embossed the same as the one above, but it's green.
+It's an 8.0" torpedo embossed:

 front: McKEON & McGRANN